Kanyilmaz | Life Cycle Driven Structures | Buch | 978-1-394-30052-5 | www.sack.de

 A practical guide on assessing and reducing environmental impact across all building life cycle stages

 As sustainability becomes central to design and construction practices, professionals must go beyond intuition and embrace Life Cycle Analysis (LCA) to measure and minimize embodied carbon.
-Life Cycle Driven Construction is a much-needed bridge between theory and application for assessing environmental performance across the full span of a building's life.
+Life Cycle Driven Structures is a much-needed bridge between theory and application for assessing environmental performance across the full span of a building's life.
 Integrating life cycle thinking directly into structural design decision-making, this timely book equips readers with the essential knowledge and tools to perform robust LCA to meet growing regulatory and market demands for environmentally conscious design.

 Alper Kanyilmaz, a leading expert in sustainable construction and LCA education, provides a structured, methodical approach supported by practical exercises and real-world case studies.
 The author addresses a critical knowledge gap in architecture, engineering, and construction (AEC) curricula and practice by demonstrating how LCA can inform material selection, structural systems, and construction methods.
 In-depth chapters cover steel, reinforced concrete, and mass timber structures—offering nuanced comparisons and clear guidance on using environmental product declarations (EPDs), carbon databases, and reduction strategies.

-Delivering a comprehensive, hands-on learning experience that directly supports the AEC sector's shift toward lower-carbon, more sustainable building practices, Life Cycle Driven Construction: - Covers the full building life cycle, including material sourcing, construction, operation, and end-of-life stages
+Delivering a comprehensive, hands-on learning experience that directly supports the AEC sector's shift toward lower-carbon, more sustainable building practices, Life Cycle Driven Structures:

 - Presents comparative LCA results for different structural systems and material choices